Edwvrd/Edwvrd/README.md

-Hi My name is Edward
+Hi!
+My name is Edward
 =======================

 I have been learning coding alongside my technical engineering role.
 An interest that was sparked in my when I was in High School.